Faster quantum chemistry simulations on a quantum computer with improved tensor factorization and active volume compilation: Conclusion

 \section{Conclusion}

 New algorithms and methods will find application in an industrial setting only if they can deliver accurate results for systems of relevant sizes in timeframes compatible with industrial development cycles.
 This means that to gauge the utility of quantum computing for industrial applications, actual runtimes must be obtained, not just gate complexities or asymptotic scaling analyses.
 The accurate evaluation of runtimes, however, is a complex task for which many aspects must be considered.
 First of all, runtime estimates are developed at the focal point of not only quantum algorithms and compilation but also quantum error correction and quantum system design.
 Suddenly, features like the code threshold, code distance, and logical error rate come into play, along with essential questions about qubit connectivity, magic state distillation protocols, and more.
 In this work, the above considerations are taken into account, providing a holistic picture for us to present the latest improvements to the electronic structure calculations of molecular systems on the example of the heme group occurring in cytochrome P450.
 One such improvement is the introduction of BLISS-THC, the new state-of-the-art in a chain of cascading advancements in quantum simulation of molecular systems, and applicable to all quantum architectures.
 To make BLISS-THC numerically attainable, we have drastically driven down the runtime of the classical pre-processing of all flavors of THC.
 Factorizing a single P450 Hamiltonian with THC currently takes approximately 6 minutes (plus 6 minutes of optimization warm-up) on a single Nvidia GeForce RTX 4090 consumer-level GPU.
 As a result, we were able to subject the P450 Hamiltonian to a much tighter factorization procedure, with BLISS-THC not only improving the Hamiltonian 1-norm but also the factorization rank of the tensor.
-Furthermore, we have reduced the classical precompute so much it has become insignificant compared to prior art.
+Furthermore, we have reduced the classical precompute so much it has become insignificant compared to prior art \cite{Lee2020EvenMore,Rocca2024}.
 This cancels a big disadvantage of cost function-based methods compared to diagonalization-based methods like DF.
+We believe that BLISS-THC, on account of it being a strict improvement over THC in terms of compression, will be beneficial to all kinds of molecular systems, and find applications beyond electronic structure calculations, such as the simulation of time dynamics, or the estimation of molecular observables~\cite{Steudtner2023SEVE}.